ajchili/feature-extraction/README.md

 Messing around with machine learning, pattern extraction, and image processing in java.

 ## the aim
-Create or represent feature extraction techniques provided from the [wikipeadia page](https://en.wikipedia.org/wiki/Feature_extraction).
+Create or represent feature extraction techniques provided from the [wikipedia page](https://en.wikipedia.org/wiki/Feature_extraction).

 ## how to break this down
 There will be three things done in order to achieve a successful representation of each and every feature extraction technique.